Customer acquisition cost

 Customer Acquisition Cost: Meaning, Calculation & Importance

-High customer acquisition costs (CAC) can be detrimental to eCommerce success.
-Maintaining a balance between CAC and Lifetime Value (LTV) is critical for sustained profitability.
-Strategically optimize your sales and marketing spend to ensure a healthy balance and prevent potential business setbacks.
+It is important to strategically optimize your sales and marketing spend to ensure a healthy balance and prevent potential business setbacks.
 Here is everything you need to know about customer acquisition costs.

 What is the Customer Acquisition Cost?